ApoloM/airship_estimator/README.md

 ## Wind Estimators

 This package presents four alternative versions for estimation of wind velocity, namely: two Extended Kalman Filter approaches (or model-based approaches); a Neural Network (or data-driven approach); and a hybrid estimator which performs a fusion between the model-based and data-driven estimators.
-The training dataset used for the Neural NEtwork can be found [here](https://www.dropbox.com/s/abjkcnbxy7qy39h/wind_estimator_training_dataset.bag?dl=0)
+The training dataset used for the Neural Network can be found [here](https://www.dropbox.com/s/abjkcnbxy7qy39h/wind_estimator_training_dataset.bag?dl=0)

 ## Other Resources